 Symbolic Lily Meaning

-Contrarily, the lily also hold masculine qualities as the Greeks held the lily as a symbol of high eroticism and sexuality (the long pistil of the flower suggesting a phallus and the pollen symbolizing fertility).
+Contrarily, the lily also hold masculine qualities as the Greeks held the lily as a symbol of high eroticism and sexuality (the long pistil of the flower suggesting the male reproductive bit and the pollen symbolizing fertility).

 Contemplating a quick-list of symbolic lily meaning can offer great insights in your meditations on this flower.
 Check out these meanings for the lily, and let their implications blossom in your psyche…

 Christians hold the lily as a symbol of chastity, innocence, purity and piety.
 In early Christian art the white lily is symbolic of the “Madonna” as the flower is associated with the virgin Mary.
 It is typically depicted in a vase or held by Gabriel in Annunciation paintings.

 Moreover, the parts of the lily have specific religious significance to the Virgin Mary…

 Lily as a Symbol of the Virgin Mary